Your Cart (${cart.item_count})

 On ReelTalk, we want to make your life easier, so we’ve put together a list of tips and tricks for keeping your toilet running smoothly.

-Here’s how you can avoid toilet clogs to keep your pipes free and clear!
+Here’s how to prevent toilet clogs and keep your pipes free and clear!

 Keep the Lid Closed

-Although it may go without saying, keeping the lid of your toilet closed successfully prevents a lot of clogs.
-According to plumbing professionals — or plumbers — foreign objects cause a significant amount of clogs.
+Although it may go without saying, keeping the lid of your toilet closed successfully prevents frequent toilet clogs.
+According to plumbing professionals — or plumbers — foreign objects cause a significant amount of drain clogs.

 Whether you knock a decoration off the back of the toilet or a curious kid drops a toy into it, your toilet does not play well with foreign objects.
-Keeping the lid down prevents anything from getting in that could cause a clog.
+Keeping the lid down prevents anything from getting in that could cause a clogged toilet drain.

 Keeping the lid closed also prevents other toilet-related mishaps.
 Even though toilet water is technically clean, there’s just something about dropping your toothbrush into it that makes you want to get a new toothbrush.